SanketUdapi/coupon-system/README.md

 1. Products have unique identifiers (`product_id`).
 2. Cart items must include `product_id`, `quantity`, and `price` fields.
 3. Only one coupon can be applied to a cart at a time in the current implementation.
+4. Coupon created will always have dicount in percentage.

 ---

 ### **Limitations**
 1. Coupons cannot be stacked in the current version.
-2. Cannot decide to maximize or minimise discount on basis of product by coupon creators choice
+2. Cannot decide to maximize or minimise discount on basis of product by coupon creators choice.
+3. Does not have flat discount feature.

 ---